-Visit the Tashilhunpo Monastery, one of the few in Tibet to have come out virtually unscathed by the Cultural Revolution.
+Visit the Tashilhunpo Monastery, one of the few in Tibet to have come out virtually unscathed from the Cultural Revolution.
 With its expansive territory inside thick stone walls it's almost like a town in itself.
-We visit with our local guide, but if you're feeling a little overwhelmed by the myriad monastic buildings each with their own intricate decorations, legends and religious imagery, ask for directions to the Chapel of Jampa which houses the world's largest gilded statue.
-The courtyard outside of the Kelsang Chapel is the best place to observe the pilgrims and monks prepare for ceremonies.
+We visit with our local guide, but if you're feeling a little overwhelmed by the myriad monastic buildings each with their own intricate decorations, legends and religious imagery, ask for directions to the tranquil Chapel of Jampa and meditate on the world's largest gilded statue.
+The courtyard outside of the Kelsang Chapel is one of the best places to observe the pilgrims and monks prepare for ceremonies.

-Join the pilgrims on their evening kora (prayer circuit), spinning prayer wheels as we walk around the perimeter of the monastery and taking in the great views and atmosphere.
+In the evening we can join the pilgrims on their kora (prayer circuit), spinning prayer wheels as we walk around the perimeter of the monastery and taking in the great views and atmosphere.
 The walk takes around 1 hour to complete.

 Drive about 1 hour to the countryside outside of Shigatse to visit the Braille Without Borders organic farm and training centre.
 Along with a primary school, the training centre is home to music and massage schools, handicraft workshops, a cheese kitchen and cafe, all employing and training visually impaired Tibetans, providing opportunities for future careers and improving their livelihoods.
 We have a chance to tour the facilities, chat with the trainees and sample some of their delicious organically grown food.

-Back in the city, a great activity is to head to the Shigatse bazaar and browse stalls that sell everything from slabs of yak butter and yak wool to prayer wheels and rosaries.
+Back in the city, if our stay coincides with Market Day a great activity is to head to the Shigatse bazaar and browse the stalls that sell everything from slabs of yak butter and yak wool to prayer wheels and rosaries.
 Be tempted by antiques, jewellery and fur hats with elaborate gold brocade, or simply watch as Tibetans vie with each other to win a sale.
-Alternatively, you could visit the carpet factory where hand-woven carpets are made to traditional designs.
+Alternatively, you may be able to visit the carpet factory where hand-woven carpets are made to traditional designs.
 Don't forget to bargain hard if you decide to make a purchase.